kili-technology/kili-python-sdk/docs/sdk/plugins.md

 !!! note

-    The plugins run has some limitations, it can use a maximum of 512mb of ram and will timeout after 60sec of run
+    The plugins run has some limitations, it can use a maximum of 512 MB of ram and will timeout after 60 sec of run

 ## Model for Plugins